Source code

 /**

-* Instant represents a time since the epoch value, measured in nanoseconds.
+* EpochNanoseconds represents a time since the epoch value, measured in

 *

-* UTC.
-The range also exactly matches the supported range of JavaScript Date
+* 1 January 1970 UTC.
+This matches the range supported by JavaScript Date

 * objects.